JasonBock/Rocks/docs/Overview.md

 Note that all mocks generated with Rocks are strict.
 That is, if you didn't set up an expectation for the `TargetAction()` call, the `Verify()` call would fail with a `VerificationException`.
 This exception type provided details on why verification failed.

-With 9.1.0, Rocks now includes a refactoring that makes it easier to create a `[Rock]` definition.
+With 9.1.0, Rocks now includes a refactoring that makes it easier to create a `[Rock]` definition when you're in an IDE like Visual Studio or Rider.
 If your cursor is on an identifier name, a type definition, or other elements in your code, you can use your IDE to invoke a refactoring.
 The following screenshot shows you what this looks like in Visual Studio:

 ![using refactoring in VS](./Refactoring%20in%20Visual%20Studio.png)